WHQL Test Signature Program

 Setting the TESTSIGNING Boot Configuration Option

 The Microsoft Test Root Authority is accepted when test-signing is enabled by setting the TESTSIGNING Boot Configuration Option on the computer in which the test-signed driver package is to be installed.
 This option is enabled by following these steps:

 Open an elevated Command Prompt window.
-To open an elevated Command Prompt window, create a desktop shortcut to Cmd.exe, right-click the Cmd.exe shortcut, and select Run as administrator.
+To open an elevated Command Prompt window, create a desktop shortcut to Cmd.exe, select and hold (or right-click) the Cmd.exe shortcut, and select Run as administrator.